How to Write a Navy Eval

 Many units insist on stratification statements on the first line of the Eval.
 Stratification is a word meaning to describe a person's performance compared to their peers.
 Management wants us to document exactly how the ratee compares to his co-workers of equal rank in the workcenter.
 This means that someone in the work center will be listed as number 1, someone will be ranked as number 2, someone will be judged to be number 3 and so on.
 This can be a really challenging task as everyone has different skills and excels at one thing or another.
 We're all good at something.
 But, if required, it has to be done no matter how hard it is.
 When ranking your personnel, the following traits should be considered:

-- timeliness - shows up to work on time
+- timeliness - shows up to work on time, rested and prepared

-- dependability - does the subject complete assigned tasks without supervison
+- dependability - completes assigned tasks without supervison

-- appearance - uniform satisfactory and meet fitness standards
+- appearance - uniform is satisfactory and meet fitness standards

 - behavior - respect for authority and off-duty performance